cmckitterick/windows365/Windows365/enterprise/in-development.md

 ### End user manual connectivity check<!--37679345 -->

 End users will be able to manually run connectivity checks on their Cloud PCs from [windows365.microsoft.com](https://windows365.microsoft.com).

+### Cloud PC utilization report: new options for aggregated time connected<!--56384777-->

+You'll be able to:

+- Pick time spans of 28, 60, and 90 days for the aggregated time connected data.
+- See Cloud PCs that no one has connected to yet.

 <!-- ***********************************************-->
 <!--## Provisioning-->